Towards Mitigating Architecture Overfitting on Distilled Datasets: Methods

-\textbf{Three-Phase Keep Rate:} The keep rate $p$ is the key parameter that controls the architecture variance and the exploration-exploitation trade-off.
-Since the architecture factor $m = \mathtt{Bernoulli}(p)$, the variance gets larger as $p$ increases.
-In the early phase of training, large architecture variance brings optimization challenges for training, thereby causing training divergence, so we turn off DropPath by setting the keep rate $p = 1$ in the first few epochs to make sure that the network learns meaningful representations.
-We then gradually decrease $p$ to increase architecture variance and thus to encourage exploration until it reaches the predefined minimum value after several epochs.
-In the final phase of training, we expect to decrease the architecture variance to ensure training convergence.
-In this regard, we increase the keep rate $p$ to a typically large value.
-In experiments, we shrink the keep rate every few epochs.
-The pseudo-code is shown in Algorithm \ref{alg:droppath} of Appendix \ref{sec:app_droppath}.
-Figure \ref{fig:period_lr} of Appendix \ref{sec:app_droppath} illustrates the scheduler of the keep rate.
+\textbf{Three-Phase Keep Rate:} The keep rate $p$ is the key parameter that controls the effective depth of model architecture when using DropPath.
+Since the mask $m = \mathtt{Bernoulli}(p)$, the effective depth gets smaller as $p$ decreases.
+In the early phase of training, the model is underfitting, stochastic architecture brings optimization challenges for training the model, so we turn off DropPath by setting the keep rate $p = 1$ in the first few epochs to ensure that the network learns meaningful representations.
+We then gradually decrease $p$ to decrease the effective depth and thus to decrease the architecture disparity between the effective test network and the training network until the value of $p$ reaches the predefined minimum value after several epochs.
+In the final phase of training, we decrease the architecture stochasticity by increasing the value of $p$ to a higher value to ensure good training convergence.
+In the experiments, we shrink the keep rate every few epochs.